manthan55/Notes.HLD/Scaler/WhatsApp-CaseStudies-Assignments/Chess.com/Chess.com.md

 Chess.com hosts tournaments among the worlds best players.
 During such tournaments a lot of players spectate live games and thus the no of calls to `spectateGame()` increase by a lot.

 ##### Read/Write/both Heavy
 I think its fair to assume that system is both read & write heavy.
 Moreover, during peak time (tournaments), the system becomes more read heavy as a lot of people want to spectate games played by the top players.
+We can alleviate the read heavyness by utilizing caches for live spectating games.

 # System Design
 #### How will we store the data?
 We are mostly interested in sequence of moves made in a particular game.
 We want to datastore to be able to store the moves in the order in which they are made.
 I think Wide Column DB like Cassandra would be a good fit here.
 We can have a column for moves.
+When spectating games, we want to get all moves in the order in which they were made (by timestamps) and Cassandra is best for such timestamp ordered queries.
+And we can return all moves of a game in single API call as on average, there are only about `40-50` moves in a game.

 #### How will live spectating work?
-Spectators can establish a 2-way connection with server and the moves can be pushed as notifications as-and-when they happen.

-Alternatively, we can have the clients periodically poll the server which can then return the moves from a distributed cache like redis.
-This will help reduce the amount of servers needed to maintain the 2-way connections.
-Also its not really important for spectators to see the moves in real-time.
-There can be some delay for the caches to update which is fine.
+We can have the clients periodically poll the server which can then return the moves from a distributed cache like redis.
+On average, players take about `1 minutes` to make each move - so we can have a TTL based cache with TTL of 1 minute.
+Also its not really important for spectators to see the moves in real-time - thus some delay for the caches to update is acceptable.

 ![[system_design.svg]]